marlonvets/dsti-devops-2021/PROJECT.md

 ## Deadline

-... will be set
+Will be set...

 ## Opportunities

 1. The DevOps project is based on all of the labs passed during the course, it is allowed to use them.

-2. Work on the project can be carried out by 1 student or a team of 2 students.
+2. Work on the project can be carried out by 1 student.

-3. You are allowed to collaborate with students from another group.
+3. You are allowed to collaborate with other students.

 ## Instructions

 ### 1. Create a web application

-Create a web application on any programming language (NodeJS, Java, Ruby, Python etc.), storing data in a database (Redis, MongoDB, MySQL, ...) and cover it with tests of different levels.
+Create a web application on any programming language (NodeJS, Java, Ruby, Python, etc.), storing data in a database (Redis, MongoDB, MySQL, ...) and cover it with tests of different levels.

 **Are proposed:**